-(2) Organic investments, excluding acquisitions, divestments and other operations with non-controlling interests (refer to point 3.1 of this chapter).
+(1) based on political available information, production capacities at year-end 2016.
+(2) Organic investments = net investments, excluding acquisitions, divestments and other operations with non-controlling interests (refer to point 3.1 of this chapter).
 (3) Includes share of TotalErg, as well as refineries in Africa and the French Antilles that are reported in the Marketing & Services segment.